 Differences in adolescent e-cigarette and cigarette prevalence in two policy environments South Korea and the United States

-Background: In the context of different regulatory environments, different patterns of e-cigarette use have emerged among adolescents worldwide.
-One example is the United States and South Korea, the latter of which has maintained much more extensive regulation of e-cigarettes.
+Introduction: In the context of different regulatory environments, different patterns of e-cigarette use have emerged among adolescents worldwide.
+The United States and South Korea are two examples, the latter of which has maintained much more extensive regulation of e-cigarettes.

 Methods: This analysis compares the prevalence of e-cigarette and conventional cigarette use between 2011 and 2015 from the Korean Youth Risk Behavior Web-based Survey and the U.S. National Youth Tobacco Survey, both nationally representative samples of middle and high school students that use similar questions.

-Conclusions: In Korea, where e-cigarettes are extensively regulated, adolescent e-cigarette use remained stable at a low level, whereas in the United States, where e-cigarette regulation has been limited, e-cigarette use increased.
-Combined e-cigarette plus cigarette use declined in Korea whereas it increased in the US.
-The restrictive policies in Korea likely contributed to lower overall tobacco product use.
+Conclusions: In South Korea, where e-cigarettes are extensively regulated, adolescent e-cigarette use remained stable at a low level, whereas in the United States, where e-cigarette regulation has been limited, e-cigarette use increased.
+Combined e-cigarette plus cigarette use declined in South Korea whereas it increased in the United States.
+The restrictive policies in South Korea likely contributed to lower overall product use.